 The recoverable amount of the goodwill is determined based on value-in-use calculations.
-These calculations use discounted cash flow projections over a five year period and assume a gradual recovery from the currently depressed market conditions, such that by year 5 of the projections (i.e. the terminal year) Tenon's operating earnings before financing expense, depreciation and amortisations (i.e. EBITDA) is projected to be \$30 million (2011: \$32 million).
-For the purposes of the value-in-use calculations, the weak operating environment seen since 2008 is not forecast to materially improve until 2014.
-Longer term annual sales growth rates of between 5% and 7% are assumed for years 2014 to 2017, consistent with assuming long term growth in the new homes and remodelling markets gradually moving up from the bottom of the economic cycle.
-Gross margin percentages are assumed to be similar to the current year's percentage for the next 5 years.
-A pre-taxation discount rate of 7.0% real, pre-tax (2011: 8.3%), which reflects Tenon's weighted average cost of capital was applied.
-Based on these assumptions and the application of realistic sensitivity analysis to the assumptions, the goodwill is fully recoverable and there is no impairment to the goodwill balance.
+These calculations use DCF projections over a five year period and assume the recovery in market conditions experienced in 2013 continues to gain momentum going forward, such that by year five of the projections (i.e. the terminal year) Tenon's operating earnings before financing expense, depreciation and amortisations (i.e. EBITDA) is projected to be \$44 million (2012: \$30 million).
+For the purposes of the value-in-use calculations, longer-term annual sales growth rates of between 5% and 10% (2012: 5% to 7%) are assumed for the following five years, consistent with assuming long-term growth in the new housing and remodelling markets gradually moving up from the bottom of the economic cycle, together with growth in market share from new products.
+Gross margin percentages were assumed to be similar to the current year's percentage for the next five years (i.e. +/- 2%) (2012: +/- 2%).
+A discount rate of 8.25% real, pre-tax (2012: 8.25%), which reflects Tenon's weighted average cost of capital (WACC) was applied.
+The terminal growth rate applied was 1% (2012: 1%) , which is consistent with assuming a long-term annual growth rate in the new home and remodelling markets beyond year five of the projections.